kumahq/kuma-website/docs/docs/1.2.1/deployments/multi-zone.md

 * **Zone Ingress Proxy**: Kuma provides an out of the box `zone-ingress` proxy mode that will be used to enable traffic to enter a zone from another zone.
 It can be scaled horizontally.
 Each zone must have a `zone-ingress` proxy deployed.

 :::tip
-A `zone-ingress` proxy is specific to internal communication within a mesh and it is not to be considered an API gateway.
-API gateways are supported via Kuma's [gateway mode](/docs/1.2.1/documentation/dps-and-data-model/#gateway) which can be deployed **in addition** to `zone-ingress` proxies.
+A `zone-ingress` proxy is specific to internal communication within a mesh and is not to be considered an API gateway.
+API gateways are supported in Kuma's [gateway mode](/docs/1.2.1/documentation/dps-and-data-model/#gateway), which can be deployed in addition to `zone-ingress` proxies.
 :::

-The global control plane and the zone control planes communicate with each other via xDS in order to synchronize the resources that are being created to configure Kuma, like policies.
+The global control plane and the zone control planes communicate with each other over xDS to synchronize the resources that are created to configure Kuma, such as policies.

 :::warning
 **For Kubernetes**: The global control plane on Kubernetes must reside on its own Kubernetes cluster, in order to keep the CRDs separate from the ones that the zone control planes will create during the synchronization process.